brikis98/engblog/source/_posts/blog/2013-06-26-quality-control.markdown

  - something
 ---

-At LinkedIn, we believe in designing products that offer great value to our members, shipping those products quickly, and doing it all without compromising on quality.
-In this post, I'll describe the testing methodology that makes this all possible.

 ###The Team

 A typical test team at LinkedIn includes product managers, development engineers, software engineers in test, and quality engineers.
 We have a dedicated team of engineers that rotate weekly and whose only job that week is to fix and close bugs.